-Cuneiform Collection Overview - Wright Library
+Cuneiform Collection - Wright Library

 placeholder

-Cuneiform Collection Overview
+Overview

 With nearly 3,000 cuneiform tablets, Princeton Theological Seminary houses one of the largest collections of cuneiform in North America.
-The collection has been part of the Seminary’s history since the early 20th Century and is still being explored and investigated today.
+The collection has been part of the Seminary’s history since the early 20th century and is still being explored and investigated today.
 The oldest tablets in the collection date from ca. 2500 BCE, with most of the tablets belonging to the Ur III period (ca. 2100-2000 BCE) and the Neo-Babylonian period (ca. 626-539 BCE).
 Within the collection researchers will find legal documents, contracts, administrative documents, receipts, accounting documents, and more.

 View the tablets Request an appointment